Eschatologue/CM_wiki/docs/class/monk/mercy.md

 ### Level 3: Hand of Harm

-Once per turn, when you hit a creature with an **:rsc-a: Unarmed Strike**{ .rsc } and deal damage, you can expend **1 :class-phb24-monk: Focus Point(s)** to deal extra Necrotic damage equal to one roll of your Martial Arts Die plus your Wisdom modifier.
+Once per turn, when you hit a creature with an **:rsc-a: Unarmed Strike**{.rsc} and deal damage, you can expend **1 :class-phb24-monk: Focus Point(s)** to deal extra Necrotic damage equal to one roll of your Martial Arts Die plus your Wisdom modifier.

 ### Level 3: Hand of Healing